 Welker mentions other possible candidates: Piseus the son of Hercules, Archondas, and the god Pan.

 He may have been familiar with Zedler’s encyclopedia, since he mentions a similar variety of ancient trombones.

-He recognized that our current trumpets and trombones differ greatly from the ancient ones.
-It’s unclear whether he realized how recently the slide was invented.
+Like Zedler’s author, he recognized that our current trumpets and trombones differ greatly from the ancient ones.
+But it’s unclear whether he realized how recently the slide was invented.

-Citing Scripture, he says that the trumpet, trombone, and horn were once the same instrument and gradually became different enough to justify different names.
+Citing Scripture, Welker says that the trumpet, trombone, and horn were once the same instrument and gradually became different enough to justify different names.

 Welker cites no specific documents for his jumble of suggestions about the history of the trombone.
 I can’t also can’t find any intermediary, like Scacchi, who could have misinterpreted an ancient reference to Tyrtaeus or any of the others.